EazyBank/.github/profile/README.md

 4. **Access the Application**:

-   - Open your web browser and go to `http://localhost:4200` to access Easy Bank.
+   - Open your web browser and go to `http://localhost:4200` to access Eazy Bank.

 ## Contact

 For any inquiries or feedback, feel free to contact us at [wakahiad@gmail.com](mailto:wakahiad@gmail.com).

-Thank you for exploring Easy Bank.
+Thank you for exploring Eazy Bank.
 Happy coding!